AnthonyTechnologies/python-styleguide/syntax.md

 ### 2.2 Semicolons
-Do not terminate your lines with semicolons, and do not use semicolons to put two statements on the same line.
+Do not terminate lines with semicolons, and do not use semicolons to put two statements on the same line.

 ### 2.3 Line length
 Maximum line length is 120 characters.